Muted Mardi Gras: Closed bars, barricaded Bourbon Street - WTMJ

 Bourbon Street was eerily quiet in contrast to past years.
 Police barricades sat at the end of each block and officers were told to only allow access for residents, people who work in local businesses or hotel guests.
 The St. Charles Avenue median, usually swarming with parade lovers, was empty but for the occasional jogger or streetcar.

 A group founded by the late jazz clarinet player Pete Fountain, the Half Fast Walking Club, gathered outside Commander’s Palace restaurant as usual, but they did not march.
-Souvenir shops that bothered to open in the French Quarter were largely empty and staffers at some restaurants eagerly motioned for passers by to come in.
+Souvenir shops in the French Quarter were largely empty and staffers at some restaurants eagerly motioned for passersby to come in.

 Gibson had been to Mardi Gras before, and remembered what it was like.
 “This whole street — you’d hardly be able to move,” he said.